Armin-Nabaei/Machine_Learning/functions/README.md

-# Outputs of the convolution activations
+# Outputs of activation functions corresponding to convolutional layers

 ## " Feature Visualization"